mateogianolio/scrabbler/README.md

 ## Contribute

-Tips on how to improve query performance are highly appreciated.
+Tips on how to improve performance are highly appreciated.
 Feel free to fork and submit pull requests.